Service Learning Program

 What is Service Learning?

-Service learning is a teaching strategy allows students to address real-world problems within their communities as part of their academic studies.
+Service learning is a teaching strategy that allows students to address real-world problems within their communities as part of their academic studies.
 This instruction method requires ongoing reflection exercises that bridge the gap between theoretical (classroom studies) and practical (experiential) knowledge.
 In the end, students understand the relevance of what they are learning and experience how they can make an impact.

 To be clear, service learning is not synonymous with community service or volunteerism.
 Community service and volunteerism do not typically include an academic component or learning about social issues in an organized fashion.
 Unlike service learning, the project planning involves little to no input from participants, and there is no focus on reflection, building partnerships, or improving knowledge and skills.